When we talk to potential clients about security doors, they seem to get stuck on two concepts:

 We’ve discussed in the past that the installation of our security doors is complicated.
 While any contractor should be able to install a door, we’re not dealing with your run-of-the-mill big-box store door.

-Installing FBS security doors is more difficult exactly because of the security measurements in play.
+Installing FBS security doors is more difficult because of the security measures at play.
 Here’s what makes the installation more complex — and how we’re fixing that problem.

 What Makes FBS Security Doors Different?

 First of all, there is nothing else like an FBS security door, which is something you may not be able to properly grasp unless you see one in person.
 Unless you get to touch it, open it, and watch it move, you probably won’t ever get it.

 FBS security doors begin with a steel frame.

 These frames can be customized in any way that you want, whether that includes a window cut-out or a hidden compartment.
 Any design elements you wish to add to your security door can be accommodated right from the very beginning.

 After your steel security door frame is complete, hidden compartments can be added, in addition to specific adjustments that need to be made for other inserts.

 While the door is being made, the coverings are already underway.
 Some of the coverings are more simple — perhaps a wood veneer.
 These coverings won’t weigh very much.

 But other more extravagant coverings include backlit stone, precious stones, and hand-stitched Italian leather.